 Merton Mencap ACES Youth Club

-Merton Mencap have introduced a youth service for young people aged 14 – 18 who have a diagnosis of high functioning Autism Spectrum Disorder (ASD) or Asperger’s.
-The club will run on Thursday evenings from 6.30pm to 8.30pm either in the community or at our Phipps Bridge base.
+Merton Mencap run a youth service for young people aged 14 – 18 who have a diagnosis of high functioning Autism Spectrum Disorder (ASD) or Asperger’s.
+The club runs on Thursday evenings, either in the community or at our Phipps Bridge base.

-The ACES Youth Club is a 2 hour club on Thursday evenings which may involve:
+The ACES Youth Club is a 2 hour club which may involve:

 - engaging in fun and relaxed activities such as table tennis, indoor basketball, games, music sessions, video evenings and more

 - sessions in the community such as bowling, ice skating, cinema and more

 - facilitated discussions on topics that participants are concerned about or interested in such as internet safety, school pressure, friendships, aspects of computer gaming, relationships, mental health awareness and more